ArthurGodet/OR-Metaheuristics/README.md

 We also created our own metaheuristic, the Wolf Pack Algorithm, which is based on the behaviour of a wolf pack.
 Finally, we updated our system so that it can also solve instances of the famous Travelling Salesman Problem (TSP).

-## Getting Started
+## Project structure

-Concerning the code in itself.
+The source code in itself is organised in the following packages in the src folder:
-* The crossovers package contains different ways crossover can be made on our representation of DNA (here, an array of integers representing the order in which the tasks are done for the Flowshop problem or the order in which the cities are visited for the TSP).
+* crossovers: defines different ways crossover can be made on our representation of DNA (here, an array of integers representing the order in which the tasks are done for the Flowshop problem or the order in which the cities are visited for the TSP).
-* The definition package contains several classes used to build the instances, the solution, etc.
+* definition: several classes used to build the instances, the solution, etc.
-* The metaheuristics package contains the implementation of all the metaheuristics we worked on.
+* metaheuristics: the implementation of all the metaheuristics we worked on.
-* The neighborhoods package contains different ways to compute the neighborhood of a solution in the search space.
+* neighborhoods: contains different ways to compute the neighborhood of a solution in the search space.
-* The util package contains generic methods we implemented to manage time and random numbers generation.
+* util: generic methods we implemented to manage time and random numbers generation.

-For the rest of the project.
+For the rest of the project:
-* The folder doc contains the Javadoc associated to the code.
+* doc: the Javadoc associated to the code.
-* The folder instances contains the data for instances of the Flowshop problem and for the TSP.
+* instances: the data for instances of the Flowshop problem and for the TSP.
-* The folder results contains all the results obtained so far by the different algorithms for the different instances of the two problems.
+* results: all the results obtained so far by the different algorithms for the different instances of the two problems.
-* The folder summary contains the results obtained so far in a summarized shape.
+* summary: results obtained so far in a summarized format.
-* The file summary.ods allows to see the results more easier and allows to compare the different algorithms with graphics.
+* summary.ods: speadsheet that allows to see the results more easily and compare the different algorithms with graphs.
-* The script summarize.py treats the data in the results folder in order to create the text files in the summary folder.
+* summarize.py: script to read results and create the text files in the summary folder.

 ## Running the code